Ryan McMahon Preview, Player Props: Rockies vs. Giants

-Ryan McMahon, with a slugging percentage of .395 in his past 10 games -- including one home run -- will be in action for the Colorado Rockies against the San Francisco Giants, with Logan Webb on the hill, September 9 at 9:05 PM ET.
+The Colorado Rockies and Ryan McMahon (.316 slugging percentage over his past 10 games, including one homer), take on starting pitcher Keaton Winn and the San Francisco Giants at Oracle Park, Sunday at 8:10 PM ET.

-He had a hitless performance in his last game (0-for-2) against the Diamondbacks.
+In his previous game he had a hitless performance (0-for-4) against the Giants.

 Ryan McMahon Game Info & Props vs. the Giants